Sole Name Mortgage for a Married Applicant

 Depending on your personal and financial situation, some lenders are quite strict about married applicants having to do the mortgage in joint names.
 This is likely down to their perception of the future and the financial security of the situation.
 Mortgages become quite complicated if a couple were to ever divorce.
 Luckily this view isn’t seen by all lenders, so there are still options out there for applicants.

-Our experienced Specialist Mortgage Advice team in Hull are here to help 7 days a week, so if you would like to speak to a dedicated Mortgage Advisor in Hull, please Get in Touch and we’ll get the ball rolling on your mortgage process.
+Our experienced specialist mortgage advice in Hull are here to help 7 days a week, so if you would like to speak to a dedicated Mortgage Advisor in Hull, please get in touch and we’ll get the ball rolling on your mortgage process.

 Hullmoneyman.com & Hullmoneyman are trading styles of UK Moneyman Limited, which is authorised and regulated by the Financial Conduct Authority.